 Types of Treatment Offered at Red River

-Red River Hospital provides free assessments 24 hours a day, 7 days a week.
+Red River’s treatment clinic provides free assessments 24 hours a day, 7 days a week.
 These assessments are conducted by a licensed professional and then reviewed by a team member or supervisor.
 If it is determined that we will be able to fully meet the patient’s needs, one of our physicians is contacted and the admissions process begins.
 Our dedicated psychiatric staff and multidisciplinary treatment team provide medical management and various therapies designed to encompass the unique needs of each and every patient.
-We utilize a variety of therapeutic techniques as part of our inpatient program, including the following:
+We utilize a variety of therapeutic techniques as part of our inpatient unit, including the following:

 Medication management: In most cases, medication, most often stimulants, is used to help ease some of the symptoms that accompany ADHD.
 All patients are seen daily by a psychiatrist in order to ensure that the medications that have been prescribed are working properly and to make any changes that may be necessary.

-Group therapy: The inpatient treatment programs at Red River are group-focused, which means that each patient participates in a variety of groups on a daily basis.
+Group therapy: The inpatient treatment options at Red River’s mental health center are group-focused, which means that each patient participates in a variety of groups on a daily basis.
 Some of the topics covered in group sessions include anger management, conflict resolution, effective communication skills, appropriate assertive behavior skills, and medication management.
 On our progressive care unit, additional groups and activities are held in order to assist in reality orientation.

 Family therapy: At Red River, we see each disorder as a family disorder because these illnesses not only impact the life of the individual who has the disorder, but the lives of each patient’s family members as well.
 We believe that if the family is not involved, then the changes that are made during the treatment process will not be carried over into the home environment.
 As a result, we encourage family sessions to occur on a regular basis on all units.
 These sessions can be done via telephone if necessary.
 On our child and adolescent unit, at least one family session is required prior to the patient’s discharge.